 As director of Democracy Unlimited, I also led dozens of "First Steps in Dismantling Corporate Rule" workshops across the U.S., which I had conceptualized after attending numerous POCLAD weekends on "Rethinking the Corporation, Rethinking Democracy".

-Also in 1995, I launched a social change oriented bookstore called 100Fires Books which operates out of my home.
-It's not a storefront, though people are welcome to drop by and peruse the more than 1000 in-stock titles.
-I run special event bookstores at conferences, conventions, teach-ins, and festivals, and am always looking for new events at which to set up my store.
-I also run a full-service online bookstore (100Fires.com) with more than 7000 titles online.
+Also in 1995, I launched a social change oriented full-service online bookstore called 100Fires Books or 100fires.com, which operates out of my home.
+It's not a storefront, though people are welcome to drop by and peruse the in-stock titles.

 I took a number of years off to buy land and build a small passive solar home for myself (2005-2008) in nearby Manila, California, where I lived, until Spring 2011.
 During those years, I focused my time on building my bookstore business.

-Early in 2013, I intend to relaunch my weekly Blog, offering news and analysis about our growing movement.
-And I intend to start a twice-weekly radio commentary on KBOO FM Radio in Portland, OR, and then work towards national syndication after that.
+In 2013, I relaunched my Community Rights Update e-newsletter, offering news and analysis about our growing movement.
+No later than Spring 2014, I plan to begin a once-weekly commentary on the KBOO Evening News, at 90.7 FM in Portland, Oregon, and then work towards national syndication after that.

 Want more information about my workshops and talks?
-Want to read some of my published articles?
-Want to sign up for my weekly Blog?
+Want to check out my fast growing collection of essays, speeches, and interviews?
+Want to sign up for my Community Rights Update e-newsletters?
 All of this and more can be accomplished by clicking on the various buttons on the menu to the left.

 Hoping you have a lovely day!